skimber1/take-home-engineering-challenge/README.md

 # Summary

-This is a .NET Core 5.0 Web API which uses leverages an `IServiceCollection` to support inversion of control (IoC) throughout.
+This is a .NET Core 5.0 Web API which leverages an `IServiceCollection` to support inversion of control (IoC) throughout.
 Each class is near single purpose and dependencies only exist on the interfaces - different implemenations could easily be swapped in and out of the service container.

 The storage implemation is currently done with thread safe concurrent dictionaries.
 A queryable storage system, such as Azure Cosmos DB, would be an incredable (and stateful) improvement to support a rich query interface.
 The change would be fairly trivial as it simply be a new implemenation of the `IFoodTruckStore` replacing the existing implemenation in the service container.